WordPress Posts Vs. WordPress Pages Explained

 - Membership Pages

-For example, here are just some of the various kinds of sales page templates from a popular WordPress theme for marketers called OptimizePress …
+For example, here are some of the different types of sales page templates made available for a popular WordPress theme for marketers called OptimizePress.

 What WordPress Pages Are Not

-Another way to understand the important differences between WordPress pages and posts is to look at what WordPress pages are not:
+Another way to understand the differences between posts and pages in WordPress is to look at what pages are not:

 - Pages are not posts.
-Pages are not processed by the WordPress Loop, which is PHP code used by WordPress to display posts and to cycle post data (like time, category, etc.) through your blog’s main page.
-Note, however, that you can change this using various plugins or customizations.
+Pages are not processed by the WordPress Loop, which is PHP code used by WordPress to display posts and to cycle post data (like time, category, etc.) through your blog page (note: you can assign post qualities to pages through certain plugins or customizations).

 - Pages are not included in your site’s RSS feed.
-Earlier, we explained that posts appear in your WordPress RSS feed section.
+Posts automatically appear in your WordPress RSS feed.
 Pages do not.
-Note: there are WordPress plugins available that can add your pages to your site’s RSS feed.
+There are, however, certain plugins that allow your pages to show up on your site’s RSS feed.

-Because posts and post content are referenced from different areas of your WordPress site (e.g. archive pages, searches, tags, categories, RSS feeds, custom menus, etc.) than content published using pages, many SEO experts argue that it is generally better to publish content using posts instead of pages as these give search engines more to work with.
+- Because posts and post content can be referenced from more areas and features of your WordPress site (e.g. archive pages, searches, tags, categories, RSS feeds, custom menus, etc.) than content published using pages, many SEO experts argue that it is generally better to publish content using posts instead of pages as these give search engines more to work with.

-What Types Of Content Can You Add To Posts And Pages?
+What Type Of Content Can You Add Posts And Pages?

-Add plain, formatted and/or hyperlinked text using different fonts and styles to posts and pages …
+You can add plain, formatted, and/or hyperlinked text using different fonts and styles.

-Depending on how your site’s settings are configured and what plugins you have installed, you can also add SEO information to posts and pages (e.g. titles, keywords and descriptions that let you specify how you want your posts or pages to display in search engine results), create custom excerpts, etc.
+Depending on how your site’s settings are configured and what plugins you have installed, you can also add “meta” or SEO information to your posts and pages, like titles, descriptions, keywords, and custom excerpts that let you specify how you want your posts or pages to display in search engine results.

 Add Media-Based Content

-You can add or embed media content into WordPress, such as videos, audio files, downloadable files (e.g. PDF documents), presentations, ad banners, and so much more.
+You can also add or embed rich media content into posts and pages, such as images, videos, audio files, downloadable files (e.g. PDF documents), presentations, ad banners, and so much more.

-Many scripts also allow you to control your content from an external location.
-This is useful for managing site-wide advertising banners, subscription forms and time-sensitive content (e.g. special pricing), or adding information such as foreign conversion calculators, feeds, etc …
+Many scripts allow you to add and manage your content from an external location.
+This is useful for managing things like site-wide advertising banners, forms, and time-sensitive content (e.g. pricing and coupon codes), or adding information such as calculators, feeds, database-driven applications, etc.

 Content can also be added to posts and pages by inserting code directly into your file templates.
-Please note, however, that in order to add and edit site templates, you will need to have at least a basic understanding of code languages like HTML and PHP.
+Note, however, that in order to be able to add and edit file templates, you will need to have at least a basic understanding of code languages like HTML and PHP.

-Hopefully, now you have a better understanding of the differences between WordPress Posts and Pages and when to use each type.
+Hopefully, now you have a better understanding of the main differences between WordPress Posts and Pages and when to use each type.

 "If you're new to WordPress, this can stand on its own as a training course and will stay with you as you progress from beginner to advanced and even guru status." - Bruce (Columbus, Ohio)